 Current environmental issues affecting the Kyrgyzstani people: water pollution; many people get their water directly from contaminated streams and wells; as a result, water-borne diseases are prevalent; increasing soil salinity from faulty irrigation practices; air pollution due to the rapid increase of traffic.

-Google maps Kyrgyzstan
+Google Maps Kyrgyzstan

 The capital and other divisions